adityakmehrotra/Cacao-Percentage-vs-Rating/README.md

 **Texture:** a higher quality chocolate will have a creamier, more even consistency, whereas       a lower quality chocolate will be more gritty, waxy, and dry

 **Aftermelt:** the lasting experience/taste of the chocolate after it has melted in your mouth.
 A higher quality chocolate will have a longer lasting pleasant flavor, whereas lower quality chocolate not have as long lasting of an aftertaste and possibly leave an astringent, or acidic by-product.

+##### Cacao Percentage

+Cacao percentage present in each chocolate bar was given by the manufacturer of that chocolate bar.
+The Manhattan Chocolate Society reviews chocolate from companies that are transparent about their production process.

+### Possible Counfounding Factors
+Since all the ratings of the chocolate bars were performed by members of the Manhattan Chocolate Society, their ratings are in part influenced by each member's subjective taste standards.
+Thus, the results of this study are only application to members of the society and not representative of the general population.

+### Our Objective
+In the rest of the report, we will analyze the relationship between cacao percentage and chocolate ratings using the provided dataset.
+Our primary question is whether the cacao percentage significantly influences the chocolate ratings.
+We will explore graphical representations, statistical analyses, and draw inferences based on the data.

+## Analysis

+To measure the relationship between cacao percentage and chocolate ratings, a simple linear model was constructed.

+**Null hypothesis**: The percentage of cacao in a chocolate bar does not affect its ratings, the slope of the linear regression model will be 0.

+$H_0: \beta_1 = 0$

+**Alternative hypothesis** The percentage of cacao in a chocolate bar does affect its ratings, the slope of the linear regression model will not be 0.

+$H_a: \beta_1 \neq 0$